ankitjaiswal1994/RNArchitecture/README.md

 # RNArchitecture

 This is the boiler plate of react-native project.
-We strictly recommend to follow this architecture no matter whatever the kind of project it is.
-Idea behind is to follow the same pattern and standard across the company.
+We made it for crownstack which was a service based company, Idea behind this was to keep everyone align to follow the same code and pattern.

 # Highlight of the architecture